-When it comes to eCommerce marketing, nothing beats the power of Google Ads.
+When it comes to eCommerce marketing, nothing beats the power of eCommerce Google Ads.
 The trick is understanding and implementing everything you need to know about Google Ads for eCommerce into a well-optimized marketing strategy that drives juicy, targeted traffic to your store.
 Traffic that converts.

 So why are Google Ads so important for eCommerce entrepreneurs?